wp-cli/handbook/commands/menu/item/delete.md

 # wp menu item delete

-Delete one or more items from a menu.
+Deletes one or more items from a menu.

 ### OPTIONS